Frank Coppola (mobster)

-Frank Coppola (born Francesco Paolo Coppola), known as Frank Three Fingers (1899 in Partinico – 26 April 1982 in Aprilia), was an Italian-American mobster and crime boss.
+Frank Coppola (born Francesco Paolo Coppola; 1899 in Partinico – 26 April 1982 in Aprilia), known as "Frank Three Fingers", was an Italian-American mobster and crime boss.

 Background

 Frank Coppola was born in Partinico, Sicily, Italy in 1899.
 In 1926 he emigrated clandestinely to the United States and settled in Detroit.
 He worked as a laborer and then as a seller of fruit and vegetables, before entering the mob.
 He was known as Frank Three Fingers because he lacked two, the left ring finger and little finger after his fingers had slipped inside the door of a safe during a robbery and had to be cut off with a knife before the police arrived.